 When looking for the best family-friendly restaurants, ambiance is one thing, but without a good kids’ menu, what’s the point?
 And when I say “good” kids’ menu, I realize that this may be a very subjective term, because what works for one kid doesn’t always work for another.
 In other words, a kids’ menu with just two or three items isn’t going to cut it in most cases.

 Another issue with many kids’ menus is the age-to-portion-to-selection ratio.
-By the time most kids hit 10 or so, they didn’t want chicken nuggets, but can’t manage to finish a $20 adult entrée.
-And last but not least, I’m not a cheapskate (usually), but when the kids’ menu items cost nearly as much as an adult meal, I kind of stop seeing the point.
-So what’s a mom to do?
+By the time most kids hit 10 or so, they don’t necessarily want chicken nuggets, but they still can’t manage to finish a $20 adult entrée.
+And last but not least, I’m not a cheapskate (usually), but when the kids’ menu items cost nearly as much as an adult meal, it sort of becomes pointless, right?

 The answer to that is simple – find the best kids’ menus out there based on the following standards: